Config Sync overview

-Config Sync lets cluster operators and platform administrators deploy consistent configurations and policies.
+Config Sync is an open source tool that lets cluster operators and platform administrators deploy consistent configurations and policies.
 You can deploy these configurations and policies to individual Kubernetes clusters, multiple clusters that can span hybrid and multi-cloud environments, and multiple namespaces within clusters.
 This process simplifies and automates configuration and policy management at scale.
 Config Sync also lets development teams independently manage their namespaces within clusters, while still being subject to policy guardrails set by administrators.

 Using the same principles as Kubernetes itself, Config Sync continuously reconciles the state of registered clusters with a central set of Kubernetes declarative configuration files called configs.
-Configs are stored in one or more Git repositories, and Config Sync keeps them consistent with the configured Kubernetes objects.
-This GitOps approach (sometimes also referred to as configuration as code) lets you manage and deploy common configurations with a process that is auditable, transactional, reviewable, and version-controlled.
+You can store configs in one or more Git repositories, Helm repositories (Preview), or OCI images.
+This GitOps approach (sometimes referred to as configuration as code) lets you manage and deploy common configurations with a process that is auditable, transactional, reviewable, and version-controlled.

 In the following diagram, a platform administrator creates consistent configurations for three different clusters by applying configs to the clusters and namespaces within the cluster: